Resource provided by Leeds Museums and Galleries | Abbey House Museum.

 The Education Act of 1870 was a key turning point for children during the Victorian period.
-Also in this year, around 200 Native American Indians were murdered in Montana by the United States Army.
+Also in this year, around 200 Indigenous People were murdered in Montana by the United States Army.
 Known as the Marias Massacre, this was one of many tragedies faced by the indigenous population of America after white colonists arrived and pushed west.
 In Europe, France declared war on Prussia (a former state in Northern Europe) and began the Franco-Prussian War, hoping to restore its powerful European status.
 Rome and other areas were also incorporated into Italy after the Pope surrendered to King Victor Emmanuel, ending well over 1,000 years of 'papal states' – territories which the Pope ruled like a monarch.

 - Key Stage 1 & 2: Design Technology

 - Key Stage 1 & 2 Science: Materials

 - Key Stage 1 History: Significant local historical events, people and places

 - Key Stage 2 History: Theme extending knowledge beyond 1066

 - Key Stage 2 Geography: Locational knowledge, Geographical skills